-Why strength exercises are important in treating Osgood Schlatter Disease
+Strength exercises are critical for treating Osgood Schlatter

-So as Osgood knee pain persists, the quads remain inhibited and gradually become weak and even atrophy (shrink in size).
-As a result, the tendons and joints must take more of the forces and loads we experience during sport and daily life, making the Osgood pain even worse.
+As Osgood knee pain persists, the quads remain inhibited and gradually become weak and even atrophy (shrink in size).
+As a result, the tendons and joints take more of the forces from sport and daily life, increasing the Osgood pain further.

 Shallow Squats for Osgood Schlatters